 In a 2011 study, lung cancer was identified by detection- dogs using breath samples.
 Other studies, also with breath samples, have found promising results.
 One 2006 study reported a 99% accuracy in detecting lung cancer by dogs sniffing urine.
 These tests, however, are based on tiny sample sizes.

 Cancer detection by dogs is non-invasive and may prove to be highly beneficial to humans.
 Early detection is essential in the successful treatment of most cancers.
 Of course, the dog’s diagnosis must be verified by competent medical testing.

 Bomb Detection Dogs

 Dogs can be trained to detect explosives’ smell, making the dog a real lifesaver in terror bomb plots or military situations.
-Whenever there is a bomb threat, it is highly likely that a dog will be called in to locate any explosive devices.
+Whenever there is a bomb threat, a dog will likely be called to locate any explosive devices.
 With its sensitive nose, the dog can find a bomb even if the bomb is well hidden.

 In combat situations, the bomb-sniffing dog is invaluable in locating land mines.
 Dogs can be trained to locate both metal and plastic mines.
 Even after hostilities end, dogs need to find mines that were not removed at the end of the war.